hashicorp/terraform/website/source/docs/providers/vcd/r/vapp.html.markdown

   `dhcp_pool` set with at least one available IP then this will be set with DHCP.
 * `metadata` - (Optional) Key value map of metadata to assign to this vApp
+* `guest_properties` - (Optional) Key value map of properties to pass into the OVF environment of the virtual machine in this vApp.
+Useful for driving configuration management.
 * `power_on` - (Optional) A boolean value stating if this vApp should be powered on.
 Default to `true`